Brooklyn Sexual Harassment Lawyer

 How Long Do I Have to File a Sexual Harassment Claim?

 In New York, employees generally have three years from the date of the harassment incident to file a complaint under state law.
 Federal laws through the EEOC typically allow up to 300 days from the incident.
 Timing affects your case, so consult a sexual harassment attorney in Brooklyn promptly.
-A seasoned sexual harassment attorney at Brown Kwon & Lam will make sure you file your complaint correctly and on time, increasing your chances for a positive outcome.
+A seasoned sexual harassment attorney at Brown Kwon & Lam will make sure you file your complaint correctly and on time, which can increase your chances for a positive outcome.

 Can I Sue for Emotional Distress or Lost Wages Due to Harassment?

 Yes, those affected by sexual harassment may seek damages, including emotional distress and lost wages.
 A detailed legal review by Brown Kwon & Lam will identify which types of claims you may pursue.
-Our goal is to resolve your matter and help you recover for hardships you have experienced.
-Working with a skilled sexual harassment lawyer gives you the information you need to consider every path for potential compensation.
+Our goal is to resolve your matter and help you recover from the hardships you have experienced.
+Working with a sexual harassment lawyer gives you the information you need to consider every path for potential compensation.

 Does My Employer Retaliate Against Me for Reporting Harassment?